rgeraldporter/inquiry-monad/README.md

 Swap the `Pass` and `Fail` lists.

-This would be useful if you are using `Pass`/`Fail` as a proxy for a less opinionated concept that does not give weight to one side over another.
+This would be useful if you are using `Pass`/`Fail` as a proxy for a differently-opinionated concept that does not give weight to one side over another.

 ```js
 // @todo more practical example...